Trump, Seeking to Flip Senate, Stumps in Montana for Sheehy

 Speaking to a crowd that overflowed the 8,455-seat Brick Breeden Fieldhouse at Montana State University, Trump said the state and the nation need Sheehy to win.

-“For years, Tester has been telling Montana that he’s a moderate,” Trump said, but Tester voted in line with policies that Trump blames for border crisis.
+Trump said that “for years, Tester has been telling Montana that he’s a moderate,” but Tester voted in line with policies that Trump blames for the border crisis.
 In 2019, Tester opposed constructing the U.S.–Mexico border wall.
 At the time, he denounced “a phony ‘emergency declaration’” as an “end-run around Congress” to divert military funds for use to build the wall.

 To get to the Montana rally, Trump contended with a mechanical problem on his private aircraft, dubbed “Trump Force One.”
-Because it was leaking hydraulic fluid, the plane was diverted to Billings, Montana; Trump took another private plane to Bozeman.
+Because it was leaking hydraulic fluid, the plane was diverted to Billings, Montana; Trump then traveled to a fundraiser in Big Sky before heading to Bozeman.

 Meanwhile, his Democrat opponents, Vice President Kamala Harris and Minnesota Gov. Tim Walz, campaigned in Arizona.
 That’s a battleground state in the presidential race, whereas Montana is considered solidly in Trump’s column.

-Taking the stage almost 90 minutes later than scheduled, Trump said he had traveled many places across Montana that day and added, “I’ve gotta like Tim Sheehy a lot to be here.”
+Taking the stage almost 90 minutes later than scheduled, Trump said he had traveled to many places across Montana that day.
+“I’ve gotta like Tim Sheehy a lot to be here,” he said.

 Thus far, Tester has a huge fundraising advantage over Sheehy, but Sheehy has been edging out his opponent in most opinion polls.